hamstah/apitools/README.md

 Generate SQLAlchemy models to be used with flask-sqlalchemy from a schema

+## backbonemodelgenerator

+Generate models and collections for Backbone.js

 ## resourceserver

 Class to implement the REST api of resources defined in a schema.